SPANAKOPITA

 - 1 tbsp fresh thyme leaves

-- Melt half of the butter in a large frying pan over medium heat.
-Add onion, shallots and garlic.
-Stir for 5 minutes or until soft.
+- Melt half the butter in a large frying pan over medium heat.
+Add onion, shallots and garlic and stir for 5 minutes or until soft.
 Add mince and stir, breaking up any lumps, for 5 minutes until mince is browned.
 Add tomato, stock and red wine.
 Bring to boil then reduce heat to medium-low.
 Simmer for about 20 minutes or until liquid is nearly evaporated.
 Season with salt and pepper and set aside to cool.

 - Meanwhile, cook the potatoes in boiling salted water until just tender.
-Drain well then return to pan and shake over low heat to dry up any moisture.
+Drain well then return to pan and shake over low heat to absorb any moisture.
 Mash the potato, add the milk, egg yolk and remaining butter.
 Continue to mash until smooth and creamy.
 Season to taste.

-- Preheat oven to 200 degrees.
+- Preheat oven to 200°C (180 fan forced).
 Add the egg and reserved egg white to the mince mixture.
 Stir well to combine.
 Transfer to a 2 litre (8 cup) capacity oven dish.
-Smooth the top.
 Spoon or pipe little mounds of mash over the top of the mince.
 Sprinkle with breadcrumbs and thyme leaves.

 - Bake for about 35 minutes until golden and crispy.
-Enjoy with a selection of green vegetables.
+Allow to rest for 10 minutes before serving.

 Serves 6 to 8